Pensioners’ economic wellbeing

 Publications:

-- Ahonen et al. 2018.
-Pensioners’ perceived economic welfare in 2017 (Julkari, summary in English)
+- Ahonen et al 2018 Pensioners’ perceived economic welfare in 2017 (Julkari; summary in English)

 - Polvinen et al. 2020.
 Explanations for economic difficulties among old-age pensioners previously on disability pension (European Journal of Public Health)

 - Rantala & Laaksonen 2022.
-Ovatko työkyvyttömyyseläkeläisten eläkkeet pienentyneet?
-(Have the pensions of disability pension recipients become smaller?)
+Ovatko työkyvyttömyyseläkeläisten eläkkeet pienentyneet? (have the pensions of disability pension recipients become smaller?)
 (Julkari)

-Pensioners’ disposable income is two thirds of the income of wage earners
+Pensioners’ disposable income is two thirds of the income of wage-earners

 Benefit from public services evens out income gaps between pensioners

 Public services support people’s wellbeing.
 The services can be viewed as part of the public income redistribution system.
-Low-income pensioners use public social and health services to a larger extend than do high-income pensioners.
+Low-income pensioners use public social and health services to a larger extent than do high-income pensioners.
 Relative to the disposable income, the monetary value of the services was particularly significant in the lower income quintile.

 Publications: